Ciliary body: Accommodation

 Accommodation essentially means that when the ciliary muscle contracts, the lens becomes more convex, generally improving the focus for closer objects.
 When it relaxes, it flattens the lens, generally improving the focus for farther objects.

 Aqueous humor

 The ciliary epithelium of the ciliary processes produces aqueous humor, which is responsible for providing oxygen, nutrients, and metabolic waste removal to the lens and the cornea, which do not have their own blood supply.
-Eighty percent of aqueous humor production is carried out through active secretion mechanisms (the Na+K+ATPase enzyme creating an osmotic gradient for the passage of water into the posterior chamber) and twenty percent is produced through the ultrafiltration of plasma.
+Approximately 80% of aqueous humor production is carried out through active secretion mechanisms (the Na+K+ATPase enzyme creating an osmotic gradient for the passage of water into the posterior chamber) and twenty percent is produced through the ultrafiltration of plasma.
 Intraocular pressure affects the rate of ultrafiltration, but not secretion.

 Lens zonules

 The zonular fibers collectively make up the suspensory ligament of the lens.
 These provide strong attachments between the ciliary muscle and the capsule of the lens.